chainray01/er-designer-support/readme.md

 ### Advanced ERD Design Capabilities

+- **Familiar User Experience**
+  Adopts standard macOS gestures and common IDE shortcuts, minimizing the learning curve with an interface that feels natural to macOS users.

 - **Multiple Database Support**
   Connect directly to MySQL and PostgreSQL databases for seamless schema import and ERD management capabilities.